scortijo/sandra.cortijo/files/Chromatin.md

   <div>
     <p> <br>
     <br>
-     The main person working on this project is
-     Charlotte Lecuyer, a PhD student
+     The main person working on this project is   \n Charlotte Lecuyer, a PhD student
      <br>
      <br> </p>